Aviral14/DNS-Server/README.md

 Run server.py file with admin privileges (since it contains binding of Port 53) to launch the server.

 To run the portal-<br>
-Change directory to Registration_Portal and run the commamd-<br>
+Change directory to Registration_portal and run the command-<br>
 pyhton3 manage.py runserver